mlewe/BlossomV.jl/README.md

 A common thing that goes wrong is not having current enough version of C++ and its stdlibs.
-Currently the minimum requirements are a compiler supporting the C++11 standard (e.g. gcc-4.6 on ubuntu 14.04 should be recent enough).
+Currently the minimum requirements are a compiler supporting the C++11 standard (e.g. gcc-4.6 on ubuntu 12.04, or newer, should be recent enough).